Ike Moriz

 Eike Moriz (born May 14, 1972), better known as Ike Moriz, is a German-South African singer, songwriter, musician, record producer and actor.
 He has released 20 albums in the indie rock, pop, Latin, easy listening, dance, lounge, blues, jazz and swing genres.

 Early life

-Ike Moriz grew up in Wentorf near Hamburg, Germany.
+Ike Moriz grew up in Wentorf near Hamburg, West Germany.
 The son of the jewellers Kai and Waltraud Moriz attended the Wentorf primary school from 1978 and thereafter from 1982 the Wentorf grammar school, where he was also head boy from 1988 to 1989.
 During this time he acted in theatre plays directed by Hans Bittner, who was also his piano teacher.
 After graduating in 1991, he completed his compulsory one-year military service.
 From 1992 to 1993 he went to South Africa to work on his uncle's citrus farm in Clanwilliam in the Western Cape.

 Studies

 Returning to Hamburg, Moriz studied economics at the University of Hamburg from 1993 to 1995 and gave his first concerts as the lead singer of several rock bands.
 He also played his first parts in English-language theatre plays.
 He then studied jazz, rock and pop music at the Carl Maria von Weber Academy of Music in Dresden from 1995 to 1999 under Professor Hanns-Herbert Schulz.
 As part of his course, he took part in a twelve-months student exchange programme at the South African College of Music in Cape Town and the Conservatory of Music in Rotterdam (Erasmus Programme) from 1997 to 1998.
 He received two degrees (Bachelor of Music and Bachelor of Music Education).